 Helping You Find Your Breath, So You Can Thrive

-These same tools enabled me to transform the challenge of separation and childhood difficulties, into a force for my own happiness, as well as make an impact on the lives of others.
+These same tools enabled me to transform the challenge of separation into a force for my own happiness, as well as make an impact on the lives of others.
 By bringing the power of Mindfulness to children and adults, I have offered them a support in everyday life, and enabled them to embrace plan B, when things fall apart a little, as they often do.
 Plan B CAN be the life WE want to lead.

 By week two I had stopped crying.